Fixed-point statistics from spectral measures on tensor envelope categories: Arithmetic speculations

 By analogy and comparison with the results of Diaconis--Shashahani and Larsen, we are then led to expect the following: \begin{conjecture} Let~$F(n)=\sum_{k=0}^n n!/k!$ for integers $n\geq 0$.
 For a prime number~$p$ and $a\in (\Zz/p\Zz)^{\times}$, set Then the values~$(W_F(a;p))_{a\in(\Zz/p\Zz)^{\times}}$ become equidistributed as~$p\to+\infty$ like a standard complex gaussian, i.e., for any continuous bounded function~$\varphi\colon \Cc\to\Cc$, the following holds:

 \end{conjecture}

 Numerical evidence is again very convincing here.
-A potential link suggests itself with the representations of~$\GL_t$, and even more tantalizing is the suggestion of a form of Schur--Weyl duality relating the categories of representations of $S_t$ and~$\GL_t$.
+A potential link suggests itself with the category~$\Rep(GL_t)$, and even more tantalizing is the suggestion of a form of Schur--Weyl duality relating the categories $\Rep(S_t)$ and $\Rep(GL_t)$.